parcel-bundler/website/src/languages/mdx.md

 ## Dependencies

 Parcel detects dependency references in MDX files and processes them as well.
 These references are re-written so that they link to the correct output files.
-Supported depencies include:
+Supported dependencies include:

 ### Links